 Science Discovery offers undergraduate students a variety of opportunities to gain teaching experience while sharing their love of science with younger students:

 Science Discovery hires undergraduate Teaching Assistants to work full-time during our 10-week summer camp program and to assist with a variety of other programs throughout the academic year.
 Summer camp Teaching Assistants participate in a full week of training (required) and then support lead instructors in a variety of field and lab camps throughout the summer.
 Science Discovery Teaching Assistants:

 - Love science and enjoy making it fun for others!

 - Are responsible, flexible and enjoy working with others

-If you are interested in working as a Science Discovery Teaching Assistant, please check back in January for details on how to apply.
+If you are interested in working as a Science Discovery Teaching Assistant, please click here to apply.
+Application deadline is February 19, 2014.

 Science Discovery offers a one-semester, two-credit internship in Informal Science Education.
 Interns participate in 8 weeks of training and curriculum development and then spend 6 weeks leading hands-on STEM activities at a community site, as part of our after-school science program.
 Interns develop their science communication and teaching skills while sharing their interests in science with younger students.